Marc Márquez: 2024: Transition

+Márquez endured a challenging weekend at Assen.
+He crashed out of the sprint and finished fourth in the main race before receiving a 16-second penalty for tyre-pressure infringement, demoting him to tenth.
+A heavy crash in practice at the Sachsenring left Márquez with a broken finger and contused ribs.
+He qualified in thirteenth but powered through the grid to second in the main race.
+His brother Álex finished third, and they became the first siblings to stand on a MotoGP podium together since 1997.
+Sprint DNFs and fourth place race finishes at both Silverstone and Austria saw Márquez slip to fourth in the championship standings, below Bastianini.

-At Aragon, Márquez took his second pole position of the season.
+At Aragon, Márquez took his second pole of the season.
 He then took his first-ever sprint win, followed by his first race win with Ducati.
-It was his 60th victory in the premier class, and his first in 1043 days.
+It was his 60th victory in the premier class, and his first in 1,043 days.
 Márquez then took a consecutive victory at Misano, having also set the fastest laps at both circuits.
-He stood on the podium again with a third-place finish at the Emilia Romagna GP.
-In Indonesia, Márquez demonstrated decent pace in practice, but failed to set a lap time in Q2, crashing out twice during the session.
-Forced to start from twelfth on the grid, he fought his way up to third in the sprint race.
-In the main race, he suffered from a mechanical failure on lap 12, setting his bike on fire and causing him to retire.
-In Japan, a sequence of uncontrollable events led to Márquez starting from ninth on the grid, but he finished third in both the sprint and the main race.
+He finished third at the Emilia Romagna GP.
+In Indonesia, Márquez had decent pace in practice, but failed to set a lap time in Q2 after crashing twice.
+Forced to start from twelfth on the grid, he fought his way up to third in the sprint.
+In the main race, a mechanical failure on lap 12 set his bike on fire and forced him to retire.
+In Japan, uncontrollable events led to Márquez starting from ninth on the grid, but he finished third in both the sprint and the main race.

 Márquez qualified in second at Phillip Island, but suffered a poor start after his helmet tear-off landed under his rear tyre.
-He fell back to tenth place, but had recovered to sixth by the end of the first lap.
+He fell back to thirteenth place, but recovered to sixth by the end of the first lap.
 He set a ferocious pace, breaking the circuit's race lap record on the seventh lap, and pulled into third position.
-He then overtook Bagnaia, on lap 11, and race leader Martín, in the final stages of the race, to claim his third win of the season.

-Márquez then crashed while in the running for a podium place at both Buriram and Sepang.
-He was able to remount and finish both races in eleventh and twelfth place respectively, keeping him in third place in the championship standings.
-At the final round of the season, the Solidarity GP, Márquez finished second despite struggling for race pace during practice.
-He finished the season in third, his best championship placement since 2019.
+He then overtook Bagnaia, on lap 12, and race leader Martín, in the final stages of the race, to claim his third win of the season.
+Márquez crashed while in the running for a podium place at both Buriram and Sepang.
+He remounted and finished both races in eleventh and twelfth place respectively.
+At the Solidarity GP, Márquez took second place despite struggling for pace during practice.
+He finished the season ranked third, his best championship placement since 2019.